-&lt;sup>11http://static.usenix.org/event/usenix99/invited\talks/mashey.pdf.
+11http://static.usenix.org/event/usenix99/invited_talks/mashey.pdf.

-&lt;sup>12Mashey notes in private communication that the deck was for a "living talk" and hence updated regularly, so that the 1998 version is not the earliest.
+12Mashey notes in private communication that the deck was for a "living talk" and hence updated regularly, so that the 1998 version is not the earliest.
 The earliest deck of which he is aware (and hence I am aware) is from 1997.

-Finally, subsequent to my 2000 discussion but also going beyond it in compelling ways, Laney (2001) highlighted the "Three V's" of Big Data (Volume, Variety and Velocity) in an unpublished 2001 research note at META Group.
-Laney's note is clearly relevant, and it goes beyond my exclusive focus on volume, producing a significantly enriched conceptualization of the Big Data phenomenon.
-In short, if Laney arrived slightly late, he nevertheless brought more to the table.
+Finally, arriving on the scene later but also going beyond previous work in compelling ways, Laney (2001) highlighted the "Three V's" of Big Data (Volume, Variety and Velocity) in an unpublished 2001 research note at META Group.13 Laney's note is clearly relevant, and it goes beyond my exclusive focus on volume, producing a significantly enriched conceptualization of the Big Data phenomenon.14 In short, if Laney arrived slightly late, he nevertheless brought more to the table.